AniketKamatwar/Sales-Dashboard/README.md

 Key Questions :

-•Analyze the overall sales revenue over time to identify trends and seasonal patterns.
+📈Analyze the overall sales revenue over time to identify trends and seasonal patterns.
-•Identify the top-selling products and product categories to focus marketing and inventory efforts.
+🏆Identify the top-selling products and product categories to focus marketing and inventory efforts.
-•Analyze sales performance across different regions to identify high-potential markets and areas for improvement.
+🌍Analyze sales performance across different regions to identify high-potential markets and areas for improvement.
-•Segment customers based on their purchasing behavior and analyze their contribution to sales revenue.
+👥Segment customers based on their purchasing behavior and analyze their contribution to sales revenue.
-•Calculate profit margins for products and analyze profitability by product category and region.
+💰Calculate profit margins for products and analyze profitability by product category and region.

 Key Insights & Suggestions :